 This is another factor to consider as it will have a massive impact on the overall lifestyle experienced in the villages.
 Such amenities may include libraries, barbeque areas, restaurants and swimming pools.

 One of the biggest implications of choosing an aged care home or retirement home is looking at the financial side of things.
-When it comes to choosing aged care home options there is a step by step process when it comes to sorting out the financial side of things.
+When it comes to choosing aged care home options there is a step by step process for sorting out the financial side of things.
 The individual may have to pay fees from their own funds or they could be eligible to receive money from the government.

-Before considering the move to an aged care home, the first step to do is to get an assessment with ACAT – the Aged Care Assessment Team.
+Before considering the move to an aged care home, the first step is to get an assessment with ACAT – the Aged Care Assessment Team.
 It is a free service that assesses an individual’s situation and their eligibility to receive government-subsidized care services.
 The assessment member will ask questions about the person’s needs, in addition to talking with family and help to work what level of care they will need.